Geometry-Aware Attention Guidance for Diffusion Models via Modern Hopfield Dynamics

 \subsection{Retrieval Dynamics as Fixed-Point Iteration}

-We first revisit the retrieval dynamics $\Tc$ in MHNs \cite{hopfield, sparsehop}, which are fundamentally Picard iterations, $\mbx_{k+1} = \Tc(\mbx_{k})$, designed to find a stationary point $\mbx_{\star}$ of the energy function that represents a stored memory.
-This relationship is formalized in the following: \begin{theorem}~\cite{hopfield,sparsehop, stanhop} (Generalized Sparse Hopfield Retrieval Dynamics).
-The retrieval dynamics of the generalized sparse Hopfield model is a monotonic one-step update: \end{theorem} This implies that attention dynamics are the mechanism for finding fixed points, $\mbx_{\star}$, in MHNs, where the standard attention layer performs exactly one iteration of this update rule.
+We revisit the retrieval dynamics $\mt$ in MHNs~\cite{hopfield, sparsehop}, which are fundamentally Picard iterations $\mbx_{k+1}=\mt(\mbx_k)$ designed to find a stationary point $\mbx_{\star}$ of the energy function representing a stored memory.
+This relationship is formalized below. \begin{theorem}[Generalized Sparse Hopfield Retrieval Dynamics~\cite{hopfield,sparsehop, stanhop}] The retrieval dynamics of the generalized sparse Hopfield model is a monotonic one-step update:

-Within this framework, while previous works focus on improving the operator $\Tc$ via sparsity (~\cite{sparsehop,stanhop}, they remain restricted to the standard Picard iteration.
-We transcend this by framing the retrieval process through the lens of AA with $m=1$ in \cref{Anderson_m1}:

-where $\omega$ is the extrapolation coefficient.
-In practical one-step update scenarios of MHN, the true previous iterate $\Tc(\mbx_{k-1})$ is typically unavailable.
-However, we identify that the varying convergence rates of different attention mechanisms provide a robust numerical proxy for this update direction.
-Specifically, as sparse attention ($\alpha > 1$) converges more rapidly toward $\mbx_{\star}$ than dense attention ($\alpha = 1$) \cite{sparsehop, stanhop}, their discrepancy effectively serves as a surrogate for the retrieval trajectory's progress.

-\begin{proposition} (Approximation of Retrieval Gradients).
-Let $\Tc_{\alpha}$ and $\Tc_{\texttt{Dense}}$ be the sparse and dense retrieval operators, respectively.
-Given that $\Tc_{\alpha}$ achieves faster convergence toward $\mbx_{\star}$ than $\Tc_{\texttt{Dense}}$ within a single iteration \cite{stanhop}, the discrepancy between them approximates the retrieval update direction: